erjonasadiku1/AI_Challenge/README.md

 - Strong performance for the most frequent classes.
 - Misclassifications occur primarily in smaller or similar categories.
-- Strategies to improve results include balancing the dataset or adjusting class weights.
+- Strategies to improve results include balancing the dataset.

 ---

 ## Predicting New Reviews

-A helper function allows predicting the clothing category for new reviews:
+A function allows predicting the clothing category for new reviews:

 ```python
 def predict_category(text, model, vectorizer, label_encoder):